-As discussed in the DEIS, maximum measured and predicted noise levels from all sources (including aircraft as established using the most recently published noise contours for the nearby Westchester County Airport) would be between 65 and 70 dBA, which are up to 5 dBA greater than the NYSDEC noise evaluation criteria of 65 dBA for residential areas.
-However, the proposed residential uses in the Preferred Alternative would include setbacks from King Street of at least 64 feet.
-Furthermore, the proposed residential buildings would utilize standard façade construction practices, resulting in at least 20 dBA of building façade attenuation such than interior noise levels in the residences would be less than 45 dBA, which is considered an acceptable level for residential use.
-Consequently, the predicted noise exposure for the Preferred Alternative would not constitute a significant adverse impact, and no mitigation measures are required.
+As shown in Figure 1-4a, the Project Site is not located within the FAA's 65 $L{dn}$ noise contour for the nearby Westchester County Airport, which is the federal threshold for significant noise.
+As discussed in the DEIS, maximum measured and predicted noise levels from all sources (including aircraft) would be between 65 and 70 dBA, which are up to 5 dBA greater than the NYSDEC noise evaluation criteria of 65 dBA for residential areas.
+The proposed residential uses in the Preferred Alternative would include setbacks from King Street of at least 64 feet, thereby resulting in lower noise exposure from vehicular traffic at the residences compared to the measured noise levels immediately adjacent to the roadway.
+Furthermore, the proposed residential buildings would utilize standard façade construction practices, resulting in at least 20 dBA of building façade attenuation such than interior noise levels in the residences would be less than 45 dBA, which is generally considered an acceptable level for residential use.
+Based on the available information in the environmental record, including the DEIS, FEIS, and public and agency comments, the Lead Agency may require additional mitigation, such as "notice to purchasers" or enhanced facade attenuation, to further reduce noise impacts based on the Project's Site location proximate to the County Airport.